MetroModelingServices/integrated_workflow/mce_supply_inputs_24hr.md

         @barrier:            indicates presence of barrier (1)
         @cap:                hourly capacity
         @centerturn:         indicates presence of center turn lane (1)
-        @divhwy:             indicates if link represents a divided highway (1)
+        @divhwy:             indicates if link represents a divided highway (1) -- SET TO ZERO FOR ALL LINKS
         @dwdist:             downstream interchange distance (for calculating @relvar)
         @fwcap:              capacity of freeway link
         @htkad:              additional travel time used by heavy trucks in assignment